All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Before bed on any day: Restorative sequence (10-15 minutes).
 Legs up the wall, supine twist, and a 5-minute savasana (lying still with eyes closed).
 This promotes better sleep, which helps with GLP-1-related fatigue.

-Yoga pairs well with the strength training that is essential for muscle preservation on GLP-1 medication.
+Yoga pairs well with the strength training that's important for muscle preservation on GLP-1 medication.
 Consider alternating yoga days with for a balanced weekly routine.

 Starting Yoga as a Complete Beginner